 UPDATE: How to interact ethically with elephants in Thailand

-The reader Hugo Prizon got in touch with us saying that there is a retreat near Chiang Mai city which allows you to have an ethical interaction with elephants in Thailand.
+The reader Hugo Prizon got in touch with us.
+He said there is a retreat near Chiang Mai city that allows you to have an ethical interaction with elephants in Thailand.

 The place is the Elephant Retirement Park, which, a year ago when he was there, had 5 elephants, including a baby one.
 They were all rescued animals and there were no chains or hooks on them.
 Obviously, it was not allowed to climb on them and they do not do any sort of stunt for tourists.

 The activities allowed are only feeding and bathing the animal on mud and on the river.
-He describes this experience as the best he had in Thailand and also said the staff were extremely careful and it was clear that they cared for the elephants.
+He describes this experience as the best he had in Thailand.
+Also, he said the staff were extremely careful and it was clear that they cared for the elephants.